kevinwestern/CarND-Behavioral-Cloning-P3/README.md

 ## Details About Files In This Directory

+### `model.py`

+Use `model.py` to train a model from data found in the `data/` directory.
+The directory is expected to contain a `driving_log.csv` file and an `IMG/` directory which contains training images.
+Training takes roughly five minutes on the AWS g2 instance.

 ### `drive.py`

 Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
 See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file using the following command: